IuriiKyrylovskyi/Lesson-26/README.md

 https://iuriikyrylovskyi.github.io/Vangoux-Landing-page

-Layout supports all mobile and desktop versions from 410px
+Layout supports all mobile and desktop versions

 The tech stack is: